New: Accurate captions in any language + YouTube auto-import — See plans →

 Shorts that still feel complete

 The best YouTube Shorts are not random 30-second trims.
-They are self-contained ideas with a clear hook, a fast payoff, readable captions, and vertical framing that keeps the speaker or action in view.
+They are self-contained ideas with a clear hook, a fast payoff, accurate captions in any language, and vertical framing that keeps the speaker or action in view.
+This guide shows how to turn long YouTube uploads into Shorts without losing context, quality, or the reason people watched the original video.

 1 video